Wareham Village station: CapeFLYER and proposed commuter service

 CapeFLYER summer weekend service between South Station and Hyannis began in 2013, though the stop at Wareham was not used to save travel time and because it was not handicapped accessible.
 After the first week of service, it was announced that Wareham would be a stop in 2014.
 All stations from Middleborough/Lakeville north were built with full-length high level accessible platforms in the mid 1990s as part of the Old Colony Lines restoration, while Buzzards Bay and Hyannis were retrofitted with mini-high platforms for the Cape Cod Central Railroad in 1999.
 Wareham only had a low-level platform built before modern accessibility standards, as laid out by the 1990 Americans with Disabilities Act, so a new platform was needed for CapeFLYER service to begin stopping at Wareham in 2014.

 The 400-foot high-level boarding platform was built northwest of the 1985-built station in order to prevent riders from using up valuable downtown parking spots.
 An environmental notification form was filed with the state on March 12, 2014.
 The new platform, located across from Sawyer Street, was approved by the town's Conservation Commission that month and began construction in April.
-It was planned to be open for the resumption of CapeFLYER service in May, but the platform was not yet handicapped accessible by then.
+It was planned to be open for the resumption of CapeFLYER service in May, but the platform was not yet accessible by then.

 The $500,000 project is funded by as part of a state bond bill; a separate effort by the town and GATRA will modify the parking lot with a bus loop.
 The CapeFLYER began stopping at Wareham Village station on June 27, 2014 after the completion of the handicapped accessible platform, following an opening event held on June 26.

 In September 2013, the Wareham Chamber of Congress announced that based on the success of the CapeFLYER, the Chamber supported commuter rail extension to Buzzards Bay.
 The Buzzards Bay town selectmen similarly supported the idea later that year, and a public forum was held in January 2014.
 The building of the CapeFLYER platform is seen by state representatives as a step closer towards commuter rail service, though a station location at the Wareham Crossing shopping center in South Wareham was considered as well.

 In fall 2020, the MBTA began conducting a study to evaluate the feasibility of implementing Buzzards Bay commuter rail service in conjunction with the currently-underway South Coast Rail project.
 Upon completion of the study in spring 2021, two different alternatives for service were presented, one terminating at Bourne station and the other at Buzzards Bay, both of which include service to Wareham Village.